LesterGallagher/LesterGallagher.github.io/_posts/2018-11-14-html2js-loader.md

 };
 ```

 This will enable the compiler to name mangle these function calls.
-For example if we convert the following html:
+For example, if we convert the following html:

 ```html
 <ul role="list">